 - More heavily discounted: Has been on the market for longer (launched in September 2005).

-Reasons to prefer the Leica Digilux 3:
+Arguments in favor of the Leica Digilux 3:

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More modern: Was introduced somewhat (11 months) more recently.